 The Engagement section brings forward goals inclusive of both campus engagement and public engagement.
 These may be oriented around students, employees, the people of the state of Colorado, or beyond.
-To achieve these goals, the Engagement sub-committee utilizes partnerships from across the institution, and in some instances, external partners, including but not limited to TILT, Orientation & Transition Programs, Facilities Management, Parking & Transportation Services, Housing & Dining Services, Procurement, External Relations, Extension, multiple student organizations, and more.
+To achieve these goals, the Engagement sub-committee utilizes partnerships from across the institution, and in some instances, external partners, including but not limited to SLICE, TILT, Orientation & Transition Programs, Facilities Management, Housing & Dining Services, Parking & Transportation Services, MarComm, Procurement, Athletics, Extension, ASCSU, multiple student organizations, and others.

 Strategy Who is responsible?
 When should this be accomplished?
 What measure(s) will tell us if we are successful?
-1.1 Recommend/develop opportunities for CSU employees to learn about or be actively engaged with CSU sustainability efforts and initiatives, trainings, peer-to- peer education, department/unit level sustainability committees, PDI sessions, campus events, providing "Sustainability 101 at CSU" through TOD, etc. (Supports related goals in Operations section) PSC Members: Stacey Baumgarn, Mary Liang Partners: TILT, FM, PTS, TOD, Procurement, any dept. delivering employee trainings that incorporate sustainability Annually / Ongoing Documented employee participation in trainings, committees, initiatives, and other activities and events 1.2 Collect/track data on employees who participate in the "Assessing Sustainability Culture Survey" (a campus-wide faculty and staff focused survey that collects data on sustainability literacy, administered biannually by CSU Housing and Dining Services, in conjunction with IRR).
-Review survey results and analyze for additional strategies to increase employee sustainability awareness and culture at CSU.
-PSC Members: All Biannually / Ongoing Biannual survey distributed to a representative sample of CSU employees Results analyzed, and strategies developed for futur engagement efforts 1.3 Develop a "Sustainability at CSU Handbook" for employees PSC Members: Allison Vitt, Andrew Warnock, SSC FY22 Handbook written and electronically distributed widely
+1.1 Recommend / develop opportunities for CSU employees to learn about or be actively engaged with CSU sustainability efforts and initiatives, trainings, peer-to- peer education, department / unit level sustainability committees, PDI sessions, campus events, providing "Sustainability 101 at CSU" through TD, etc. Promote CSU GRN - the CSU Green Ram Network.
+A peer-to-peer educator network - offering sustainability education to campus at the office, unit, or college level.
+(Initially based on "Sustainability 101 at CSU" offered by Stacey Baumgarn) (Supports related goals in Operations section) Campus Partners: TILT, FM, HDS, PTS, TD, Procurement, and any dept. delivering employee trainings that incorporate sustainability PSC Champions: Stacey Baumgarn, and Mary Liang Annually / Ongoing Ongoing recruitment and training of CSU GRN educators Documented employee participation in trainings, committees, initiatives, and other activities and events 1.2 Collect/track data on employees who participate in the "Assessing Sustainability Culture Survey" (a campus-wide faculty and staff focused survey that collects data on sustainability literacy, administered biannually by PSC, in conjunction with IRISS).
+Review survey results and analyze additional strategies to increase employee sustainability awareness and culture at CSU.
+PSC Champion: Kirstie Tedrick Biannually / Ongoing Biannual survey distributed to a representative sample of CSU employees Results analyzed, and strategies developed for future engagement efforts